In This Article

 As anyone who's attended a wedding can attest, there are quite a few expenses that come along with celebrating your loved one's nuptials.
 Between attending the bridal shower, traveling to the bachelorette party, and adhering to the dress code, your budget might even be tapped before you even receive the formal invitation if you're in the wedding party.

-Although, contrary to what you might think, "an invitation to a wedding isn’t a request for a gift," says Lauren Kay, the deputy editor of The Knot, one of our go-to sites to find wedding inspiration, planning resources, and more.
+Although, contrary to what you might think, "an invitation to a wedding isn’t a request for a gift," says Lauren Kay, the executive editor of The Knot, one of our go-to sites to find wedding inspiration, planning resources, and more.
 "As a guest, you have no obligation to get the couple something—but chances are you're excited for the duo and want to show them some love," she adds.

 Ahead, we ask the executive editor of The Knot all our most pressing questions about how much to spend on wedding gifts, no matter who's getting married.

 According to The Knot, wedding guests spent an average of $120 per wedding gift in 2019, and wedding party members spent $115 for a gift.
 Use the closeness of your relationship to dictate the amount you spend.
 For your co-worker's wedding, you might get her and her new spouse a $75 to $100 gift card to their favorite restaurant.
 If your brother is tying the knot, you might instead select a cool $250 wine fridge from their registry.